DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Practical Performance

+\textbf{Ad Recommendation Benchmark.} We evaluate on the Zozo ad recommendation environment~\citep{saito2021open}, using the preprocessing of \citet{komiyama2024globalnsmab} but retaining all $K=80$ ads as actions.
+Rewards are binary click indicators and evaluation is by cumulative reward.

-Based on the results in Figure~\ref{fig:real-world}, DAL consistently outperforms all state-of-the-art baselines across real-world benchmarks, in both dynamic regret and cumulative reward.
-We attribute this strong performance to the robustness DAL demonstrates in the synthetic settings, which captured a range of challenging NS scenarios.
+Based on Figure~\ref{fig:real-world}, DAL consistently outperforms all state-of-the-art baselines across real-world benchmarks, in both dynamic regret and cumulative reward with both GLR and GSR.
+We attribute this strong performance to the robustness DAL demonstrates in the synthetic settings, which capture a range of challenging NS scenarios.
 These findings underscore DAL’s practical effectiveness.
 In what follows, we provide a theoretical explanation for its performance.